Welcome to the "Australian Road Transport Heritage Centre"

 Coronavirus (COVID-19) Update

-We know that there are a lot of questions around how the latest Federal Government & NSW Government announcements affecting us and our functions;
+We know that there are a lot of questions around on how the latest Federal Government & State's Government's announcements are affecting us and our functions.

-- Our June Lone Weekend Dinner and Road Run was cancelled for 2020.
+- Our June Long Weekend Dinner and Road Run was cancelled for 2020 (Due to the lockdown).

-- We are in the planing stage of our Tractor Pull for 2021 (Flyer Bellow).
+- We are in the final stages of setup for our Tractor Pull & Swap Meet for 2021 (Flyer Bellow) (If no more lockdowns).

-- We are also in the planing stage of our Dinner & Road Dun for 2021.
+- We are also in the planing stage of our Dinner & Road Run for 2021.

-We can not give a direct time line for anything as things are changing on a daily basis so we hope every one understands this.
+Please note: We can not give a direct time line of changes for anything as things can change on a daily basis so we hope every one understands this.

 With the situation rapidly evolving any updates to this information will be made available on our website and social media channels ASAP.

-Please note: Any one attending our Museum must sign in our COVID book, this is a requiement by the NSW Goverment.
+Please note: Any one attending our Museum must sign in our COVID book, this is a requirement by the NSW Government.

 ARTHC Tractor Pull & Swap Meet 2021